Tuesday, September 2, 2025

 However, in order to know where exactly the line is, it was decided that every Orthodox Jew who owns a home with property around it should clearly mark where the line is that must not be crossed while carrying something.
 This is marked with a so-called "eruv", which is a wire or string for this exact purpose: It marks the limits of the area where you can carry light loads, and must not be crossed.

 And this is where the "abuse" of this allowance started happening.
-For example, if the properties of two neighbors were side-by-side, some of them would use a joint "eruv" wire that went around both properties, allowing them to carry stuff from home home to the other.
+For example, if the properties of two neighbors were side-by-side, some of them would use a joint "eruv" wire that went around both properties, allowing them to carry stuff from one home to the other.
 After all, they didn't need to cross the line because the line was surrounding the joint property.

 What if a third neighbor wanted to join the party?
 Well, extend the "eruv" to cover his property as well!
 Now all three could travel to any of the other two homes, carrying stuff, as no wire was being crossed.